kavyashreesiri/Information_Vis-HW2/README.md

     * I found out that __90 musicians were dead at the age of 27__.

     Process followed:
-    * Created project "Musicians" in OpenRefine by uploading the dataset
+    * Created project "Musicians" in OpenRefine by uploading the dataset.
-    * Created a new column named birthdate that uses the first value it encounters when scanning from birthdate1 to birthdate2 to birthdate3 in each row
+    * Created a new column named birthdate that uses the first value it encounters when scanning from birthdate1 to birthdate2 to birthdate3 in each row.
     * I used the below transform :
            `forNonBlank(cells.birthdate1.value, v1, v1, forNonBlank(cells.birthdate2.value, v2, v2, forNonBlank(cells.birthdate3.value, v3, v3, null)))`
     * To apply transform,select one of the birthdate column and click on Edit cells,then choose Transform.
     *